 One interesting thing I’ve noticed with the wild fish is that they generally have a unique appearance.
 They typically have very pronounced magenta spots and a peach colored belly.
 Their green and spotting is much less pronounced than other fish in the region.

 One of the things that I’ve noticed in this area is the sandy bottom on a lot of the streams.
 After speaking with the area fisheries manager, my suspicions were confirmed about the alkalinity of the water.
 Most of the geology in this area is sandstone, and the streams are almost entirely decomposed sandstone.
 This isn’t good for water quality.
-The alkalinity, and subsequently, the pH of the streams is very low.
+The alkalinity and, subsequently, the pH of the streams are very low.

 What I find most interesting about the low pH and alkalinity is the relative abundance of wild fish.
 Brook trout are supposed to be very sensitive to pH, yet this stream seems to still be producing fish.
 Additionally, in the words of the fisheries manager, the stream is very infertile.
 Yet, I saw quite a lot of insect activity in and above the water.
 Granted, these are the more tolerant species, but they are there nonetheless.